 Legacy systems are pretty rigid in many ways.
 Not only they are incapable of interacting much with other systems, but they are also incompatible with a majority of new technologies.
-Even fixing minor problems in the systems is a big task as it requires for the person to actually have a technical background and some experience of working with the particular system.
+Even fixing minor problems in the systems is a big task as it requires the person to actually have a technical background and some experience of working with the particular system.
 It becomes impossible for an average business user to work their way through the legacy system and make the necessary changes for their work.
 This not only causes the IT team to have an extra workload but also creates a huge gap between the IT and the business teams.

-However, legacy systems aren’t as flexible as they need to be to make such ecosystems and rather build a more ‘closed’ system where there is not much scope for Omni-directional flow of data.
-Such systems make it pretty difficult to get insights into customer behavior; thus slowing down the process of innovation.
+However, legacy systems aren’t as flexible as they need to be to make such ecosystems and rather build a more ‘closed’ system where there is not much scope for an Omni-directional flow of data.
+Such systems make it pretty difficult to get insights into customer behavior, thus slowing down the process of innovation.

-Legacy systems aren’t just annoying because of their rigidity but they can actually cost a lot of time and money to your business; be it through security breaches, hardware failures, maintenance, and fixing costs.
+Legacy systems aren’t just annoying because of their rigidity but they can actually cost a lot of time and money to your business, be it through security breaches, hardware failures, maintenance, and fixing costs.
 So, how do we really deal with these ancient systems that have been exiting for so long and actually pave the way for digital transformation?
-The easiest way is to turn to no code and low code platforms!
+The easiest way is to turn to no-code and low-code platforms!
 Even if you are still not ready to take the leap towards a complete transformation and believe that digital modernization will be more appropriate for your business, it is best to eradicate the obsolete applications of the legacy systems as they do not really serve anymore and enhance the systems that are still dependable with new systems build by no code/low code tools.

-Eradicating or at least depending less on the outdated legacy systems will not only pave the way for better performance and higher security but will also help your business become more agile.
-The digital transformation will bring opportunities for growth as the decision-makers will have the advantage of making real-time data-based business decisions.
+Eradicating or at least depending less on outdated legacy systems will not only pave the way for better performance and higher security but will also help your business become more agile.
+Th digital transformation will bring opportunities for growth as the decision-makers will have the advantage of making real-time data-based business decisions.

 No-code platforms are easier to use and are a very simple but effective tool for the integration of legacy systems making them somewhat compatible with the recent and latest technologies.
 No-code systems are also effective enough to actually help businesses go through complete digital transformations and replace the old outdated systems.

 Quixy is one of the leading No-code platforms available that has done award-winning work in the last couple of years helping a lot of businesses upgrade from their age-old legacy systems and become more agile through digital transformation.
-Quixy has successfully busted the myth that no-code is only for developing simple applications and has actually made it possible to create more complex enterprise-level applications with simple drag-and-drop features, without writing even a single line of code.
+Quixy has successfully busted the myth that no-code is only for developing simple applications and has actually made it possible to create more complex enterprise-level applications with simple drag-and-drop features without writing even a single line of code.